ungive/mediaremote-adapter/README.md

 This project is licensed under the BSD 3-Clause License.
 See [LICENSE](./LICENSE) for details.

-Copyright (c) 2025 Jonas van den Berg
+Copyright (c) 2025 Jonas van den Berg and contributors